MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/passportforwork-csp.md

 - If you enable this policy setting, TPM revision 1.2 modules will be disallowed from being used with Windows Hello for Business.

-- If you disable or do not configure this policy setting, TPM revision 1.2 modules will be allowed to be used with Windows Hello for Business.
+- If you disable or don't configure this policy setting, TPM revision 1.2 modules will be allowed to be used with Windows Hello for Business.
 <!-- Device-{TenantId}-Policies-ExcludeSecurityDevices-TPM12-Description-End -->

 <!-- Device-{TenantId}-Policies-ExcludeSecurityDevices-TPM12-Editable-Begin -->